Complete Tennessee Caves Guide

 Cumberland Gap National Historic Park

-Cumberland Gap cave is located in the tri-state area of Kentucky, Tennessee and Virginia.
-It's located about 4.5 hours from Nashville.
+Cumberland Gap Cave is in the tri-state area of Kentucky, Tennessee, and Virginia.
+It is about 4.5 hours from Nashville.
 It used to be called Cudjo's Cave.

 At first the caves were called the “Big Saltpeter Cave” due to the usefulness it had for making gun powder.
 The gap in the mountains played an important role in the Civil War as thousands of troops marched through here.